juliolopeztorres/TDD_session/README.md

 and go to <a href="http://127.0.0.1:8000">http://127.0.0.1:8000</a>.

-You can control the main variables (Middle square, range and side of the matrix) inside the [Default Controller](src/AppBundle/Controller/DefaultController.php).
+You can control the main variables (Middle square due its coordinates, submatrix's range and main matrix's side) inside the [Default Controller](src/AppBundle/Controller/DefaultController.php).

 # System Requirements